c4dt/lightarti-rest/tools/README.md

 Also, to create the directory authority's certificate, this script relies on the program `tor-gencert` that you will have to install on your machine.
-For a debian based distribution, this program is usually installed by the package `tor`:
+For a Debian-based distribution, this program is usually installed by the package `tor`:

 ```
 sudo apt-get install tor
 ```

-## Generating Directory Info
+## A quick start

-We provide a Makefile allowing you to generate all the files you need for running Lightarti-rest.
-First you will need to set a password to encrypt some private data of the custom authority via an environment variable, then create the authority and its certificate:
+We provide a Makefile allowing you to generate all the files you need for using Lightarti-rest.

+When first using lightarti-rest in a new context, you must create a custom directory authority and the corresponding keys and certificates.
+The private keys of the custom directory authority will be password protected before writing them to disk.
+The Makefile assumes that the environment variable `DIR_AUTH_PASSWORD` contains this password.

+To set up the custom directory authority, run:

 ```
 export DIR_AUTH_PASSWORD='dummypassword'
 make certificate
 ```

-Then you will have to create the fresh directory info.
+This is a one-time operation.
+The private data of the custom directory authority are written to the sub-directory `authority-private`.

+To generate an updated custom consensus containing fresh directory information, run:

 ```
 make dirinfo
 ```

-We configured it to place the files required by Lightarti-rest in the sub-directory `directory-cache`, and the private data of the custom directory authority in the sub-directory `authority-private`.

-Once the data is generated, you can use the subdirectory `directory-cache` as the `cache_dir` argument.
+The Makefile writes the resulting files to the `directory-cache/` directory.
+Lightarti-rest relies on the files in this directory for its operation.
+Apps should download this directory and supply it as the `cache_dir` argument.

+## Using the scripts directly

+You can also call the `gen_fresh_dirinfo.py` script directly.
+This gives you more control than using the Makefile.

 ### Custom Directory Authority